How Long Does a Camp Lejeune Water Case Take?

 The first step is to determine if you are eligible to pursue a Camp Lejeune settlement.
 You can do this by contacting us for a free claim review at any time.

-Former military service members, civilian workers, and their families exposed to the chemicals in Camp Lejeune’s water for at least 30 days between 1953 and 1987 may be eligible for compensation through a legal settlement.
+Former military service members, civilian workers, and their families who were exposed to the chemicals in Camp Lejeune’s water for at least 30 days between 1953 and 1987 may be eligible for compensation for their injuries.

-It’s okay if you are unsure about exposure history.
-Our trained advocates at the Camp Lejeune Claims Center will quickly assess your case and recommend next steps to help you.
+It’s okay if you’re unsure about exposure history.
+Our trained advocates at the Camp Lejeune Claims Center will quickly assess your case and recommend the next steps to help you.

 2. Filing an Administrative Claim With the Navy JAG

 If you qualify to pursue a Camp Lejeune settlement, we can help you file your administrative claim with the Department of the Navy.
-Filing an administrative claim is a requirement of the Camp Lejeune Justice Act (CLJA), part of the PACT Act.
+Filing an administrative claim is a requirement of the CLJA, part of the PACT Act.

 —U.S. Navy Office of Information

-News reports have warned that the administrative claims process has proven sluggish and complicated.
+News reports have warned that the administrative claims process is slow-moving and complicated.
 Therefore, many claimants are choosing to work with a Camp Lejeune law firm to handle the paperwork.

-Once you submit everything you need to provide, including proof of military service and medical records showing a qualifying condition, the Navy is then given 180 days to decide on your administrative claim.
+Once you submit everything you need to provide, including proof of military service and medical records showing a qualifying condition, the Navy has 180 days to make a decision on your administrative claim.

-If your administrative claim is denied or you do not receive a decision before the 180 days is up, you will have additional Camp Lejeune legal options, such as filing a civil lawsuit.
+If your administrative claim is denied (or you do not receive a decision) before the 180 days is up, you will have additional Camp Lejeune legal options, like filing a civil lawsuit.
 This is a significant factor in the specific Camp Lejeune settlement timeline that applies to your case.

-To make decisions even more confusing, the Justice Department (DOJ) and the Navy have offered some claimants a voluntary Elective Option.
+As of September 2023, the Justice Department (DOJ) and the Navy began offering some claimants a voluntary Elective Option (EO).

-The government says this option will speed up the Camp Lejeune payout timeline, but some legal experts fear this may be a way to pay less than what victims would be awarded if they took their case to court with the help of an experienced trial lawyer.
+While the Elective Option may speed up your Camp Lejeune payout timeline, some legal experts warn this may pay victims less than what would be awarded if they took their case to court with the help of an experienced trial lawyer.

-While you can choose to navigate these complexities on your own, it is likely in your best interest to work with a top-notch personal injury lawyer from the start, as they can help guide you through the entire legal process.
+While you can choose to navigate these complexities on your own, it’s likely in your best interest to work with a top-notch personal injury lawyer from the start, as they can help guide you through the entire legal process.

 4. Negotiating a Camp Lejeune Exposure Settlement

-Reaching a Camp Lejeune settlement may involve a lot of back-and-forth negotiations, which is why it is a good idea to have a personal injury lawyer act as your legal communicator.
+However, reaching a settlement agreement may involve a lot of back-and-forth negotiations.
+Accordingly, it’s a good idea to have an experienced lawyer advocating on your behalf.

 Legal experts project some Camp Lejeune toxic exposure payouts could be worth hundreds of thousands of dollars.
 Having an experienced trial lawyer on your side can mean you won’t get lowballed.

-Additionally, a skilled litigator with experience fighting powerful corporations will likely negotiate more effectively on your behalf.
+Additionally, a skilled attorney with experience fighting against powerful corporations will likely negotiate more effectively on your behalf.

-What this means is that you could receive more money than if you try to go it alone.
+This means you could receive more money than if you try to go it alone.

 5. Taking the Case to Court